felixfontein/ansible-tools/README.md

 You can find [documentation for this collection on my Ansible docsite](https://ansible.fontein.de/collections/felixfontein/tools/).

+### Compatibilty shims

+- `felixfontein.tools.path_join`: shim which redirects to `ansible.builtin.path_join` for ansible-base 2.10 and newer, and provides a basic implementation for Ansible 2.9 and before.
+It supports joining a list of path fragments.

 ### Dependent Lookup

 A plugin which allows to do nested loops where the inner loops depend on the current `item` of the outer loops.